samcday/linux/README.md

 * Fetch required branches from 'arkify'.
 * Create a 'arkify-upstream-master' branch containing mainline at the point where your local 'master' branch forked off.
-* Create a 'arkify-infra-master' branch from 'arkify/arkify-infra-mainline'.
+* Create a 'arkify-infra-master' branch from a tag in the 'arkify/arkify-infra-mainline' branch that is close to the date of the HEAD commit in the master branch, as anything newer might be too new and thus fail.
 * Switch to 'arkify-infra-master'.
 * Adjust the configuration in 'redhat/Makefile.variables' to local needs.
 * Checkout the 'master'.